-The Company maintains recovery and resolution plans, which are updated annually.
+The Company maintains recovery and resolution plans, which are reviewed annually.
 The Recovery Plan aims to prevent the business from failing while it is a going concern and includes: triggers at which point the plan would be invoked; example scenarios that would cause the triggers to be breached; and a set of management actions which can be used to restore the solvency and liquidity position and allow the Company to continue its operations.
-The objective of the Resolution Plan is to ensure orderly closure of a business in the event of failure and includes identification of critical economic functions; key dependencies between entities and functions; and preferred resolution strategies and their implications.
+The objective of the Resolution Plan is to ensure the Company can be closed in an orderly manner in the event it is no longer considered a viable business.
+The plan includes identification of critical economic functions; key dependencies between entities and functions; and preferred resolution strategies and their implications.
 Both plans are formulated with input from the capital management function.